The Beach Boys: 1962–1967: Peak years

-Surfin' Safari, Surfin' U.S.A., Surfer Girl, and Little Deuce Coupe
+Signing to Capitol Records

 By this time the de facto manager of the Beach Boys, Murry landed the group's first paying gig (for which they earned $300) on New Year's Eve, 1961, at the Ritchie Valens Memorial Dance in Long Beach.
-In their earliest public appearances, the band wore heavy wool jacket-like shirts that local surfers favored before switching to their trademark striped shirts and white pants (a look that was taken directly from the Kingston Trio).
+In their early public appearances, the band wore the heavy Pendleton woolen jacket-like shirts that local surfers favored before switching to their trademark striped shirts and white pants (a look that was taken directly from the Kingston Trio).
+All five members sang, with Brian playing bass, Dennis playing drums, Carl playing lead guitar, and Al Jardine playing rhythm guitar, while Mike Love was the main singer and occasionally played saxophone.
 In early 1962, Morgan requested that some of the members add vocals to a couple of instrumental tracks that he had recorded with other musicians.
 This led to the creation of the short-lived group Kenny & the Cadets, which Brian led under the pseudonym "Kenny".
 The other members were Carl, Jardine, and the Wilsons' mother Audree.
-In February, Jardine left the Beach Boys and was replaced by David Marks.
+In February, Jardine left the Beach Boys and was replaced by David Marks on rhythm guitar.
+A common misconception is that Jardine left to focus on dental school.
+In reality, Jardine did not even apply to dental school until 1964, and the reason he left in February 1962 was due to creative differences and his belief that the newly-formed group would not be a commercial success.

 After being turned down by Dot and Liberty, the Beach Boys signed a seven-year contract with Capitol Records.
 This was at the urging of Capitol executive and staff producer Nick Venet who signed the group, seeing them as the "teenage gold" he had been scouting for.
 On June 4, 1962, the Beach Boys debuted on Capitol with their second single, "Surfin' Safari" backed with "409".
 The release prompted national coverage in the June 9 issue of Billboard, which praised Love's lead vocal and said the song had potential.
 "Surfin' Safari" rose to number 14 and found airplay in New York and Phoenix, a surprise for the label.